markraud/tech-blog/README.md

   ## Usage
   When user accesses the homepage the user will be able to see a list of existing blogs.
 User can click on the "login" link and will be take to another page that will allow them to either login or create a new account.
 Once the user is logged in they can view their dashboard which is a list of all their existing blogs as well as post new blogs.

+  Future work:  Comments are not working.
+Ran out of time.
+  Will need to perform more work to allow users to comment on other user's blog posts.

   ## License
   This application is covered by the MIT license.
 Click the link for more information.